unibo-spe/spe-slides/content/07-ci/generator.md

 ```

 Any `md` or `yml` file located in `.github/ISSUE_TEMPLATE`
-is considered as a template for *issues*
+is considered a template for *issues*

 Any `md` or `yml` file located in `.github/PULL_REQUEST_TEMPLATE`
-is considered as a template for *pull requests*
+is considered a template for *pull requests*

 If a single template is necessary,
 a single `.github/ISSUE_TEMPLATE.md` or `.github/PULL_REQUEST_TEMPLATE.md` file